marcobrando/Deep-Skin-Detection-on-Low-Resolution-Grayscale-Images/README.md

 ![skin_detection](results.jpg)

 This project presents a facial skin detection method, based on a deep learning architecture,  that is able to precisely associate a skin label to each pixel of a given image depicting a face.
-This isan important preliminary step in many applications, such as remote photoplethysmography (rPPG) in which the hearth rate of a subject needs to be estimated analyzing a video of his/her face.
+This is an important preliminary step in many applications, such as remote photoplethysmography (rPPG) in which the hearth rate of a subject needs to be estimated analyzing a video of his/her face.
 The proposed method can detect skin pixels even in low resolution grayscale face images (64x32 pixel).

 ## Model